KaiYan289/RLpapersnote/README.md

 118. If you need to copy datasets to different folders on your server, consider soft links; this saves your disk space and frees you from copying everytime you change your dataset.

+119. If you were to build up a desktop, remember that do not throw the boxes until you have lighten up the machine.
+There might be some important information or some material (e.g. screws, cables) in the boxes.

+120. When building up your desktop, remember to observe the minimal principle: use only as least as possible components to light up your mainboard first.
+Do not haste to install the extra memory / disk / graphics card.

+121. Make sure to check the debugging light and code on your mainboard to figure out the problem.

 # Useful Linux Debugging Commands